micronDLA/SDK/README.md

 ## Pico computing

-Pico-computing installer package can be found in this [link](https://picocomputing.zendesk.com/hc/en-us/).
+Pico-computing installer package can be requested from this [link](https://picocomputing.zendesk.com/hc/en-us/).
 To make sure your FPGA system is working properly, install pico-computing tools.
 For an Ubuntu 16.04 system use this command to install the package:

 ```